statedecoded/documentation/introduction.md

 The worst-case scenario is that you’d need to issue a FOIA request to get the data that you need, and re-issue that request to get an updated copy as often as it’s updated.
 This is a last resort.

+# You Must Provide Updates

+If you are using The State Decoded for a legal code or for regulations, you must have an ongoing source of updates to those laws to keep your website current.
+This is an essential element without which you would be foolish to proceed. *It’s not enough to get a copy of the legal code once.
+You must have a method of obtaining regular updates as the code is updated.* This isn't a technical requirement for the software, but it’s a crucial practical prerequisite.

 # A Stern Warning About Data Quality

 By putting a legal code online, you are providing information that, inevitably, people will rely on.
 You’re implicitly making an agreement to the public that you will present accurate information and keep that information on your site up-to-date.
 You mustn’t start a site like this on a lark.
-You’re making an indefinite commitment in the public interest.
+You’re making an indefinite commitment to the public interest.